FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: FewSOME

 \section{FewSOME}

-This section outlines FewSOME.
+This section outlines FewSOME, visualised in Figure \ref{sense}.
 Given a dataset $X \subseteq \mathbb{R}^{d}$, a sample of size $N$ is randomly sampled from $X$ so that the training data is $R_N = \{r_1,....,r_N\} \subseteq X$.
 This is referred to as the \lq{}Reference Set\rq{}.
 This is different to the standard training set as the size of the Reference Set is typically a small fraction of the size of the training set.
-A neural network, $f$, is then trained to transform the input space $R_{N} \subseteq \mathbb{R}^{d}$ to output space $f(R_{N}) \subseteq \mathbb{R}^{l}$.
-The output space of $R_N$ is denoted as $f(R_N) = \{f(r_1),....,f(r_N)\}$, where $f(r_i)$ is the 1D feature embedding of $r_i$ with dimensions 1 x $l$.
+A neural network, $f$, is then trained to transform the input space $R_{N} \subseteq \mathbb{R}^{d}$ to the representation space $f(R_{N}) \subseteq \mathbb{R}^{l}$.
+The representation space of $R_N$ is denoted as $f(R_N) = \{f(r_1),....,f(r_N)\}$, where $f(r_i)$ is the representation of $r_i$ in the form of a 1D feature embedding with dimensions $1 \times l$.
 The objective of the network, $f$, is to learn weights $W$ that minimise the Euclidean Distance (ED) between feature embeddings of the Reference Set.
 This is achieved by employing a distance-based loss function.
-The distance component of the loss function, $D(r)$ consists of $L_{dist}$ and $L_{stop}$ (Equation \ref{eq1}).
-In each epoch of the training process, $D(r_i)$ is computed for each $r_i \in r_N$.
+The distance component of the loss function, $D(r)$ consists of $L_{dist}$ and Stop Loss, denoted as $L_{stop}$ (equation \ref{eq1}).
+In each epoch of the training process, $D(r_i)$ is computed for each $r_i \in R_N$.

 The $L_{dist}$ component represents the Siamese architecture of FewSOME.
-The number of branches in the Siamese network is equal to $K+1$.
-The hyper-parameter $K$ is the number of datapoints in $R_N$ that are input into $f$ in tandem with $r_i$.
-The term $||f(.) - f(.)||$ is the ED between two feature embeddings divided by $\sqrt{l} $ where $l$ is the number of elements in the feature embeddings.
-As the final layer of $f$ is a Sigmoid layer, it can be proven that by dividing by $\sqrt{l}$ results in the term $ ||f(.) - f(.)||$ being bounded between zero and one.
+FewSOME differs from the typical Siamese Network as it trains on only one class and the number of branches in the network is a hyper-parameter of the model.
+The hyper-parameter $K$ is the number of data samples in $R_N$ that are input into $f$ in tandem with $r_i$.
+The term $||f(.) - f(.)||$ is the ED between two feature embeddings divided by $\sqrt{l} $ where $l$ is the dimension of the 1D feature embeddings.
+As the final layer of $f$ is a Sigmoid layer, it can be proven that dividing the ED by $\sqrt{l}$ results in the term $ ||f(.) - f(.)||$ being bounded between zero and one.

-A grouping of $r_i$ and $\{r_1,.. r_K\}$ is considered one learning instance.
-The proposed model generates learning instances randomly in each iteration.
-A variation of FewSOME, named Smart FewSOME selects $r_k$ such that $r_{k} = argmax_{r_{k}}||f(r_{i})-f(r_k)||^{2}$ where $r_i$ and $r_k$ $\in R_N$.
+For each $r_i$ during training, $r_{k}$ is selected randomly.
+A variation of FewSOME, named Smart FewSOME (S-FewSOME) selects $r_k$ such that $r_{k} = argmax_{r_{k}}||f(r_{i})-f(r_k)||$ where $r_i$ and $r_k$ $\in R_N$.
 This is commonly done in distance based loss functions such as triplet loss \cite{pairs}.
-This ensures faster convergence of the model.
-However, it increases the complexity of the model.
+This can speed up the convergence of the model, however, it increases the complexity of the model.